Dunmanway killings: In Dunmanway

 In Dunmanway itself, a company of the Auxiliary Division evacuated their barracks in the workhouse.
 The IRA found confidential documents and a diary they left behind: these included a list of names.
 The information – according to historian Meda Ryan – was so precise "only a very well informed spy system could account for some of the entries in the book".
 Flor Crowley, who analysed the diary, said "it was the work of a man who had many useful 'contacts' not merely in one part of the area but all over it."
 The list, however, did not contain any of the names of the Protestants killed.

 The IRA's Third Cork Brigade had killed 15 informers between 1919 and 1921, according to Tom Barry, adding "for those who are bigots" that the religious breakdown was nine Catholics and six Protestants.
-Ryan writes, by way of justification, that the Auxiliaries' files showed that some Protestants in Murragh had formed a group known as the Loyalist Action Group or Protestant Action Group, affiliated to the Anti-Sinn Féin League and the Grand Orange Lodge of Ireland.
+Ryan writes, by way of justification, that the Auxiliaries' files showed that some Protestants in Murragh had formed a group known as the Loyalist Action Group, affiliated to the Anti-Sinn Féin League and the Grand Orange Lodge of Ireland.
 The IRA suspected the group of passing information to British forces during the War of Independence.
 These included a Black and Tans military intelligence diary.
 This diary was reproduced with the names excised in The Southern Star newspaper, from 23 October to 27 November 1971, in consecutive editions.
 Photographs of the diary were published in The Southern Star, which published them again with another article on the intelligence haul in its Centenary Supplement in 1989.